PMES Student/Parent Handbook

 In addition, students may purchase a la carte items.
 If a student brings a lunch to school, please do not send carbonated beverages, food in glass containers, or items that would require microwaving.
 Visitors are strongly discouraged from bringing fast food meals into the cafeteria.
 Students have permission to purchase additional food before they sit down at their table.
 They will be charged the al la carte price at the register.
 Students will not be allowed to get up from their table once they are seated until it is time to leave.
 Students who are allergic to milk or other foods will need to bring a doctor’s note to school.

 Lunch Charges: Each student will be allowed to charge the equivalent of four days’ worth of lunches ($9.00) before they are given an alternative lunch.
 The alternative lunch will consist of a PBJ sandwich and a milk.
 School counselors will be notified when excessive charging occurs.
 Parents will also be notified by the district by email.
 Prompt payment of these charges is appreciated.

 Free or Reduced Lunches: Free or reduced lunches will be provided for those students whose families meet federal guidelines.
 Applications can be found on the school’s website or obtained from the cafeteria manager.
 New applications are required each year.

 Breakfast: The breakfast program will begin the first day of school.
 Breakfast is served from 7:45 until 8:05 A.M and costs $1.50.
 Students will go directly to the cafeteria when entering the building.
-Kindergarten through fifth grade students will be supervised as they eat in the cafeteria.

 Allergies: Students with food allergies should notify the cafeteria manager.
 Children with milk allergies need to bring in notification from their doctor in order to replace milk with another choice.